 BTES will build the South Bristol 161-kilovolt Station between Weaver Pike and State Route 394 in Bristol, Tennessee.
 TVA would serve the new station by building two single-circuit 161-kilovolt transmission lines that would each terminate at the new South Bristol Station.
 One new line would begin at TVA’s Sullivan 500-kilovolt Station, and the other would begin at TVA’s Bluff City 161-kilovolt Station.

 The lines would be built using steel, single- and double-pole structures centered on existing and new 100-foot-wide right of way.
-The amount of new right of way required ranges from about 7.9 to 9.1 miles for the proposed Sullivan-South Bristol Transmission Line and from about 3.4 to 5.4 miles for the proposed Bluff City-South Bristol Transmission Line.
+The Sullivan-South Bristol Transmission Line would be approximately 9.4 to 12.7 miles long, and the Bluff City-South Bristol Transmission Line would be about 3.4 to 5.4 miles long.

 In order to use existing right of way to the extent practical, TVA would parallel existing TVA power lines and may parallel an existing BTES line.
 In these areas, some new right of way would be required to attain the 100-foot width needed for TVA’s new lines.
 Also, TVA may utilize the vacant side of an existing line which would require no new right of way.